CyberChroma/Project-Gamma/README.md

 # Project-Gamma

 Currently working on:
-  Touching up sections 1-6 of test level.
-Improving art of prefabs and adding more polish.
+  Improving and optimizing everything made so far (Mainly prefabs) before continuing onto section 7 of test level.